mbourgey/CBW_HTseq_module4/README.md

 At the most basic level, this involves using gene annotations to determine if variants are sense, missense, or nonsense.

-We typically use snpEff but many use annovar and VEP as well.
+We typically use SnpEff but many use Annovar and VEP as well.

 Let's run snpEff
 ```